dreamfactorysoftware/dreamfactory-book-v2/content/en/docs/Demo DreamFactory Applications/_index.md

 	  PRIMARY KEY (`id`)
 	) ENGINE=InnoDB AUTO_INCREMENT=11 DEFAULT CHARSET=latin1;

-After generating the API within your DreamFactory instance (see [chapter 3](../chapter03/README.md) to learn how to create a database-based API), it's time to create the web page which will interact with the API and present the data.
+After generating the API within your DreamFactory instance (see [Generating a Database-backed API](../generating-a-database-backed-api/) to learn how to create a database-based API), it's time to create the web page which will interact with the API and present the data.
 We started by creating a new web page containing a simple HTML5 template.
 There are plenty such templates online, however we're fans of the version provided by [SitePoint](https://www.sitepoint.com/a-basic-html5-template/).
 Here's what the starter file looks like:

 	<html lang="en">
 	<head>